 Inside this Topic Guide

-Key issues identified by many of these initiatives are the need to develop both standard definitions and taxonomy of what constitutes 'green' and consistent and comparable metrics and methodology for measuring the climate impacts of green and sustainable projects.
-In May 2018 the EU published draft proposals for a sustainable investment taxonomy.
+Key issues identified by many of the green and sustainable finance initiatives are the need to develop both standard definitions and taxonomy of what constitutes 'green' and consistent and comparable metrics and methodology for measuring the climate impacts of green projects.

 Green bonds are the most developed form of green finance, issued first by multi-lateral investment institutions in 2007, followed by corporates in 2013 and the first sovereign green bond in 2016.
 The green bond market has grown quickly and exceeded USD 100 billion for the first time in 2017.

 The Green Bond Principles (GBP) designed by GBP members (being green bonds issuers, underwriters and investors) are a voluntary, relatively non-prescriptive, set of principles designed to encourage the growth of the market without imposing unduly high barriers to entry.
-They were first published in April 2014 and are updated yearly following consultation with members and observers.
+They were first published in April 2014 and are updated yearly following consultation with members and observers (most recently in June 2018).
 Although there are other green bonds "standards", such as those published by the Climate Bond Initiative, these are less frequently used than the GBP.

 For an overview of green and sustainable finance, please see our publication Greening the Financial System.
 This is a collection of articles looking at different green financing initiatives including green loans and green securitisation.
 Please see also our Thought Leadership page on climate change, green finance and renewables.